 (This complicates things for those like us who want to visit every country in the world, as the list of countries is generally based on UN membership… but yeah, this is a minor detail!)

 So why are both called “China”?

 Well, in 1949, the Chinese government fled to Taiwan (which was then part of China) when the Communist Party of China took control of the mainland during the Chinese Civil War, leading to the current situation.

-China is huge—it’s the world’s third-largest country covering a large portion of continental East Asia with huge cities like Shanghai, Beijing, Guangzhou, and many, many others.
+China is huge—it’s the world’s 3rd-largest country covering a large portion of continental East Asia with huge cities like Shanghai, Beijing, Guangzhou, and many, many others.

 Finally, the UN’s Human Development Index is one measure of how developed a country is: China ranks 86th while Taiwan would rank 21st if it were a UN member.